 Support the Free Library of Philadelphia’s commitment to digital literacy by volunteering as a Gadget Guru at the E-Gadget Helpdesk.
 The E-Gadget Helpdesk, located in the lobby of the Parkway Central Library, provides the public with individualized support on how to use e-readers and tablets or offer instruction on how to explore and download materials from the Free Library’s extensive digital collections, including e-books, audiobooks, music, and more.

-The Job Readiness Center provides one-on-one assistance from the qualified Center staff who aid customers in preparing for interviews, connecting with GED and ESL courses, and utilizing job search resources.
+The Job Readiness Center provides one-on-one assistance from the qualified Center staff who aid customers in preparing for interviews, connecting with GED and English Language Learning (ELL) courses, and utilizing job search resources.
 Work in a computer lab with library customers (one-on-one and in small groups) in preparing resumes, establishing email accounts, and navigating the Internet to career postings.

 The Free Library of Philadelphia has 54 physical locations throughout the City.
 There are occasionally opportunities to complete landscaping and beautification projects at these locations, positively impacting library users and the entire community.